aminomancer/uc.css.js/README.md

 override chrome://browser/content/tabbrowser-tab.js ../resources/tabMods.uc.js
 ```

 For those who are curious, this will override the tab markup template and some methods relevant to the sound & overlay icons.
 We can't use a normal script to do this because, by the time a script can change anything, browser.xhtml has already loaded tabbrowser-tab.js, the tab custom element has already been defined, and tabs have already been created with the wrong markup.
 This wasn't required in the past because `.tab-icon-sound` wasn't fully removed, just hidden.
 But as of June 06, 2021, the sound button is entirely gone in vanilla Firefox 91.
-So [tabMods.uc.js](/resources/script-override/tabMods.uc.js) restores the markup and class methods; [restoreTabSoundButton.uc.js](/JS/restoreTabSoundButton.uc.js) restores and improves the tooltip; and [uc-tabs.css](/uc-tabs.css#L503) rebuilds the visual appearance.<details><summary>If you don't use my theme, restoring the sound button will also require some CSS.<br/>📋 <i><b>Click to expand...</b></i></summary>
+So [tabMods.uc.js](/resources/script-override/tabMods.uc.js) restores the markup and class methods; [restoreTabSoundButton.uc.js](/JS/restoreTabSoundButton.uc.js) restores and improves the tooltip; and [uc-tabs.css](/uc-tabs.css#L503) rebuilds the visual appearance.<details><summary>If you don't use my theme, restoring the sound button will also require some CSS.<br/>📋 **_Click to expand..._**</summary>

 ```css
 .tab-icon-sound {